 |Typical Welsh Baccalaureate offer||Grade A in the Core plus grades AB at A-level, including History.|

->

-> |Typical International Baccalaureate offer||Please click here for a full list of entry requirements and admissions criteria for this degree programme.|
+|Typical International Baccalaureate offer||34 points Please click here for a full list of entry requirements and admissions criteria for this degree programme.|

->

-> |Other qualifications||Applications from those offering alternative qualifications are welcome.|
+|Other requirements||Applications from those offering alternative qualifications are welcome.|

->

-> The archaeology modules introduce you to the material evidence for the ancient Mediterranean societies of Egypt, Greece and Rome and the study of Britain from the Ice Age to the medieval period.
+The archaeology modules introduce you to the material evidence for the ancient Mediterranean societies of Egypt, Greece and Rome and the study of Britain from the Ice Age to the medieval period.

 All first-year History students take ‘History in Practice’ which introduces you to the different frameworks that underpin historical research and the many different ways of writing history, while providing training in the skills necessary to practice history at undergraduate level.